DarkWoodX/crossaint/README.md

 A: Fun, and nothing else.
 This AI is mind-bogglingly intelligent and I had a deep desire to converse with it orally, to make it more interesting.
 It's merely a proof of concept.
 Surely OpenAI themselves will make a proper version of this in the future, at which point my project will be completely useless.

 **Q: Is it safe to use?**
-A: It's simple javascript code that will e
+A: It's simple javascript code that will execute only in